emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 ## Confidentiality {#Conf}

 The confidentiality offered by AES-GCM-SST against passive attackers is equal to AES-GCM {{GCM}} and given by the birthday bound.
-Regardless of key length, an attacker can mount a distinguishing attack with a complexity of approximately 2<sup>129</sup> / σ<sub>A</sub>, where σ<sub>A</sub> ⪅ P_MAX ⋅ Q_MAX / 16 is the number of invocations of the AES encryption function.
+Regardless of key length, an attacker can mount a distinguishing attack with a complexity of approximately 2<sup>129</sup> / σ, where σ ⪅ P_MAX ⋅ Q_MAX / 16 is is the total plaintext length measured in 128-bit chunks.
 In contrast, the confidentiality offered by Rijndael-GCM-SST against passive attackers is significantly higher.
-The complexity of distinguishing attacks for Rijndael-GCM-SST is approximately 2<sup>257</sup> / σ<sub>R</sub>, where σ<sub>R</sub> ⪅ P_MAX ⋅ Q_MAX / 32 is the number of invocations of the Rijndael-256 encryption function.
+The complexity of distinguishing attacks for Rijndael-GCM-SST is approximately 2<sup>258</sup> / σ.
 While Rijndael-256 in counter mode can provide strong confidentiality for plaintexts much larger than 2<sup>36</sup> octets, GHASH and POLYVAL do not offer adequate integrity for long plaintexts.
 To ensure robust integrity for long plaintexts, an AEAD mode would need to replace POLYVAL with a MAC that has better security properties, such as a Carter-Wegman MAC in a larger field {{Degabriele}} or other alternatives such as {{SMAC}}.

 The confidentiality offered by AES-GCM-SST against active attackers is directly linked to the forgery probability.
 Depending on the protocol and application, forgeries can significantly compromise privacy, in addition to affecting integrity and authenticity.
 It MUST be assumed that attackers always receive feedback on the success or failure of their forgery attempts.
 Therefore, attacks on integrity, authenticity, and confidentiality MUST all be carefully evaluated when selecting an appropriate tag length.